 This carry forward legislation change does not apply to the full 5.6 weeks’ statutory entitlement and only applies to the first four weeks; nevertheless, employers are allowed to choose whether to carry forward the additional 1.6 weeks if they wish to.

 How is holiday entitlement calculated?

-Part-time and full-time employees will have varying holiday entitlements.
-But despite the different lengths, the calculation for working out the statutory minimum is straightforward and always exactly the same.
+Part-time and full-time employees will have different holiday entitlements.
+But despite the varying amounts, the calculation for working out the statutory minimum is straightforward and always exactly the same.